3D TV – What You Need To Know About Home 3D

 Active Shutter Warning

-In April 2010, Samsung's Australia site issued some health guidance information on viewing with their Active Shutter glasses.
-The full article is here: Samsung 3D TV Notice, but here are the highlights:
+In April 2010, Samsung’s Australia site issued some health guidance information on viewing with their Active Shutter glasses.
+The full article is on the Samsung website, but here are the highlights:

 - Viewing in 3D mode may also cause motion sickness, perceptual after effects, disorientation, eye strain, and decreased postural stability.
 It is recommended that users take frequent breaks to lessen the likelihood of these effects.